 APSC 381 may be taken as a technical elective for students particularly interested in engineering design.

-ENPH 491 and ENPH 495 are fourth year Physics List A electives offered every second year which students in their third year can consider taking.
+Physics list A electives ENPH 491 and ENPH 495 typically are not offered every year, thus students may want to consider adding them to their third year program.